Skip to Main Content

 • Every entry in your reference list should have a corresponding in-text citation in the body of your assessment.

-Note: Degrees and affiliations are not included in reference list, honorifics can be included as an aid to recognition but are irrelevant to the alphabetical order e.g. Dr. John Watson will be listed as Watson J
+1. Degrees and affiliations are not included in reference list, honorifics can be included as an aid to recognition but are irrelevant to the alphabetical order e.g. Dr. John Watson will be listed as Watson J

-Sample reference list
+Sample list of references

 References